Add Controls to Displays and edit properties, mapping to tags.

 Button:

-2. Double Click the button and go to Settings
+2. Double-click the control and go to Settings.

 3. Properties: